 Additional LIPA Termination Rights.
-LIPA may also terminate the OSA at any time if LIPA is privatized or operation of LIPA's T&D System is "fully municipalized" upon not less than six months' notice.
-In addition, if a Change of Control of PSEG Long Island occurs or certain affiliated entities, LIPA may terminate the OSA upon not less than thirty days' notice.
-LIPA also has the additional right to terminate the OSA if PSEG Long Island fails to satisfy either the major storm performance metric or the minimum performance level metric in the then-current contract year and any of the preceding two (2) contract years upon not less than six months' prior written notice.
-If LIPA exercises the right to terminate the OSA, it must set forth in its written termination notice a termination date which cannot exceed 12 months following the date of such notice.
+LIPA may also terminate the OSA at any time upon not less than six months' notice in the event (i) the T&D System is sold, transferred or assigned, in whole or in part, to a federal, state or municipal governmental entity or to a private entity (a "LIPA Privatization") or (ii) LIPA has determined to operate and maintain the T&D System with its own employees (a "LIPA Municipalization").
+In addition, if a Change of Control (as defined in the OSA) of PSEG Long Island occurs or certain affiliated entities, LIPA may terminate the OSA upon not less than thirty days' notice.
+LIPA also has the additional right to terminate the OSA if PSEG Long

+Island fails to satisfy either the major storm performance metric or the minimum performance level metric in the thencurrent contract year and any of the preceding two (2) contract years upon not less than six months' prior written notice.
+If LIPA exercises the right to terminate the OSA, it must set a termination date which cannot exceed 12 months following the date of such notice.